Hello! I'm Nicole.

 Vegan Vanilla Layer Cake

-This classic Vegan Gluten-free Vanilla Cake pairs fluffy vanilla layers, fresh berries and a silky vanilla buttercream for the perfect cake for birthdays, parties or any special occasion.
+This classic Vegan Vanilla Cake pairs fluffy vanilla layers with silky maple buttercream for the perfect cake to serve on any special occasion.

 Ingredients